hjm786/POAM-Tracker/README.md

 1. **Compliance Teams**:
    - Automate the generation and tracking of POA&M items for frameworks like FedRAMP.
 2. **Security Teams**:
    - Manage and prioritize vulnerabilities from various scanning tools in a centralized system.
 3. **IT Managers**:
    - Gain visibility into open issues, remediation plans, and asset dependencies.

-4. **Auditors**:
-   - Access detailed records of compliance and mitigation efforts.

-This app simplifies POA&M tracking, reduces manual effort, and ensures compliance with rigorous security standards.